boluadunbarin/osticket-prereqs3/README.md

 ![13](https://github.com/boluadunbarin/osticket-prereqs3/assets/157642328/3a0218a3-6e68-42e9-9925-a867677a5a5f)

 ![14](https://github.com/boluadunbarin/osticket-prereqs3/assets/157642328/a88df853-0d92-4a14-bfcc-d9f43747d62b)
-check the osticket website from the “Browse *:80” step
+Check the osticket website from the “Browse *:80” step

 ![15](https://github.com/boluadunbarin/osticket-prereqs3/assets/157642328/86ad4eca-9145-4757-97c6-087d25ad0f82)